-Twenty-five years have passed since Kosovo's independence: an entire generation, born during the 1999 conflict, is approaching adulthood with a heavy legacy, but also strong hopes for the future.
+Twenty-five years have passed since the end of the armed conflict in Kosovo: an entire generation, born during the 1999 war, is approaching adulthood with a heavy legacy, but also strong hopes for the future.
 Will it be a generation of peace?

 Donjeta Sadiku and Vesa Goci, who do not know each other personally, share a unique bond: both belong to a generation born amidst the flames and ruins of the 1999 war.
 Their 25th birthday coincides with the 25th anniversary of the liberation of Kosovo, a testament to their resilience and strength.
 On 12 June 1999, a significant date in the country’s history, the first NATO ground troops were deployed in Kosovo.